How Many Watts Does An 8,000 BTU Air Conditioner Use?

 Why Are Watts Essential For Air Conditioners?

-You are familiar with watts from the household lightbulbs you use.
-Typically, a higher wattage corresponds to a brighter light, but additional lighting consumes more energy, resulting in higher utility costs.
+A higher wattage corresponds to a brighter light, but additional lighting consumes more energy, resulting in higher utility costs.

-On a far greater scale, the same notion applies to heating and air conditioning.
-Watts are a good starting point for determining how long it will take to see a return on your investment
+Watts is a good starting point for determining how long it will take to see a return on your investment

 How Do Watts Apply To Air Conditioning?